How to Start a (Successful, Moneymaking) Blog

 Start with your ‘About’ page.
 Explain your motivation for starting your blog, and include a couple of great photos of you, looking relatable.
 Here’s Deliciously Ella’s fantastic ‘About’ page.

-Great bloggers don’t just teach; they tell stories.
+Great lifestyle bloggers don’t just teach; they tell stories.
 People won’t return to your blog again and again to read content that they could easily find elsewhere.
 They will return because they are interested in your unique and personality-filled perspective and experiences.
 Don’t write dry, boring articles.
 Instead, create your own style.

 Take time to photograph, edit, and add fantastic photos to each article.